 pip3 instead of

 New versions of PIP are released occasionally.
 These versions may improve the functionality or be obligatory for security purposes.

 To upgrade PIP on Windows, enter the following in the command prompt:

-This command uninstalls the old version of PIP and then installs the most current version of PIP.
+This command uninstalls the previous version and then installs the most current version of PIP.

 Downgrading may be necessary if a new version of PIP starts performing undesirably.
-To downgrade PIP to a prior version, specifying the version you want.
+To downgrade PIP to a prior version, specify the version you want.

-For example, to downgrade to version 18.1, you would run:
+For example, to downgrade to version 18.1, run:

 python -m pip install pip==18.1